AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 The StaRS team received fabrication training in order to have a holistic and safe understanding of the power tools when fabricating the three new filters.
 Each filter was constructed identically, with one influent stream and one effluent stream.
 In previous years, the team’s filter was composed of two stacked filter layers (total sand depth was 40 cm), but the team this year decided that one layer (total sand depth 20 cm) would be equally effective for the purposes of the research.

 When determining the height of the new filters, the backwash expansion needed to considered.
 During backwash, the sand in a StaRS filter is pushed up by the water and it expands throughout the column.
-Previous teams determined the sand rises to about 1.5 times its original height.
+Previous teams determined the sand rises to about 1.5 times its original height. [**Jonathan: Introduce this equation.
+Like "The following equation ___"**]

 (height of sand column) * 1.5 = (height of sand during backwash expansion)

+[**Jonathan: please write this out as an equation.
+See Eq 1 for an example.
+You may want to call them like $h_{sand}$ and $h_{expansion}$ or something like that.**]

 As a result, the team determined it was necessary that the height of the new filters be at least 30 cm.
 To stay on the safe side, the team  constructed the three filters at a height of 40cm.